The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 This is a great idea and we will create generic package installation as we iterate on what the PuppetDB team has started.
 We’ve discussed maybe doing this around Telly with that team but we don’t have a hard schedule.

-#4 Updated by Justin Stoller almost 2 years ago
+#4 Updated by Justin Stoller over 2 years ago

 - Status changed from Accepted to Rejected